BAMresearch/aRTist-handbook/source/tutorial_ctscan_module.rst

  * If a single point :math:`m > 1` is chosen, the focal spots will be randomly distributed with a Poisson disc pattern, to centralize the focal spots to the centre of the focal spot plane and avoid overlapping.

 Hence every focal spot is defined a single point, the shape of a focal spot plane can be adjusted with a focal spot weight.
 This weight can either be loaded as an image, which will be converted to a normalized weight ranging from :math:`\left[0,1\right]` or it can be generated with an additional focal spot image generator.
-The integrated generator for focal spot weights is described in the chapter :ref:`Spot Intensity Profile <TutorialXraySourceSpotIntensityProfile>` of the x-ray source tutorial.
+The integrated generator for the focal spot weights is described in the chapter :ref:`Spot Intensity Profile <TutorialXraySourceSpotIntensityProfile>` of the x-ray source tutorial.

 .. _CtScanModuleFocalSpotMechanic:
 .. figure:: pictures/CtScanModule_FocalSpotMechanic.svg